nobuteshima/docs/docs/commands-legacy/set-update-folder.md

 This command is intended to be used in an automatic update process for a merged application (server or single-user).
 For more information, refer to the *Finalizing and deploying final applications* section in the *Design Reference* manual.

-**Note:** This command only works with 4D Server or a single-user application merged with 4D Volume Desktop.
+**Note:** This command only works with 4D Server or a single-user application merged with 4D OEM Desktop.

 In the *folderPath* parameter, pass the complete pathname for the folder of the new version of the merged application (folder containing the *my4DApp.exe* application under Windows or the *my4DApp* *.app* package under OS X), created by the 4D application builder.